Rissmon/FlutterHttpRequest/README.md

 # Making HTTP Networking Requests in Flutter

-A new Flutter application.
+An application which has a listview populated with data from a JSON response.

 ## Getting Started
-An application which has a listview populated with data from a JSON response.
+1) Making HTTP requests.
+2) Dealing with asynchronousy.
+3) Decoding JSON.
+4) Update the view with relevent information.